 Distractions are everywhere in the office.

-The result is that employees can find it very challenging to remain focused, and often give in to the temptation to check their phone, mess around on the computer, or talk to their friends or go on social media (let’s face it they probably aren’t faxing from their phone).
+The result is that employees can find it very challenging to remain focused, and often give in to the temptation to mess around on the computer, or talk to their friends or go on social media (let’s face it they probably aren’t faxing from their phone).